Simpler O(1) Query Algorithm for Level Ancestors: Two Level Structure

 We divide the array (containing levels) into parts of size $k$.
-For each part, we find and put the minimum value of that part into another ``global'' array.
-For these $n/k$ minimum values, we construct a new instance of the FS-problem.
-However, the two minimum values may now differ by up to $k$.
+For each part, we find and put the minimum value of that part into another ``global'' array, say $b$.
+For these $n/k$ minimum values, we construct a new instance of the FS problem.
+However, the two adjacent (minimum) values may now differ by up to $k$.
 Thus, we have to modify the algorithm of the previous sections \cite{BV,ABA}.